sf105/sttp-book/chapters/getting-started/test-automation.md

 Use your experience as a developer to devise as many test cases as you can.
 To get you started, a few examples:

-* T1=Just one letter, e.g., C should be equals to 100
+* T1 = Just one letter, e.g., C should equal 100
-* T2=Different letters combined, e.g., CLV = 155
+* T2 = Different letters combined, e.g., CLV = 155
-* T3=Subtractive notation, e.g., CM = 900
+* T3 = Subtractive notation, e.g., CM = 900

 In future chapters, we will explore how to devise those test cases.
-The output of that stage will often be similar to the one above: a test case number, an explanation of what the test is about (we will later call it _class_ or _partition_), and a concrete instance of an input that exercises the program in that way, together with the expected output.
+The output of that stage will often be similar to the one above: a test case number, an explanation of what the test is about (we will later call it _class_ or _partition_), and a concrete instance of input that exercises the program in that way, together with the expected output.

-Once the "manual task of devising test cases" is done, we will then write them as automated test cases using JUnit.
-Let us now do it.
+Once you are done with the "manual task of devising test cases", you are ready to move on to the next section, which shows how to turn them into automated test cases using JUnit.

 ## The JUnit Framework

 Testing frameworks enable us to write test cases in a way that they can be easily executed by the machine.
 In Java, the standard framework to write automated tests is JUnit, and its most recent version is 5.x.

 The steps to create a JUnit class/test is often the following:

 * Create a Java class under `/src/test/java` directory (or whatever test directory your project structure uses).
 As a convention, the name of the test class is similar to the name of the class under test.
 For example, a class that tests the `RomanNumeral` class is often called `RomanNumeralTest`.
 In terms of package structure, the test class also inherits the same package as the class under test.
 In our case, `tudelft.roman`.

 * For each test case we devise for the program/class, we write a test method.
-A JUnit test method returns `void` and it is annotated with `@Test` (an annotation that comes from JUnit 5's `org.junit.jupiter.api.Test`).
-The name of the test method does not matter for JUnit, but it does matter to us.
+A JUnit test method returns `void` and is annotated with `@Test` (an annotation that comes from JUnit 5's `org.junit.jupiter.api.Test`).
+The name of the test method does not matter to JUnit, but it does matter to us.
 A best practice is to name the test after the case it tests.

 * The test method instantiates the class under test and invokes the method under test.
 The test method passes the previously defined input in the test case definition to the method/class.
 The test method then stores the result of the method call (e.g., in a variable).

-* The test method asserts that the output matches with that was expected.
+* The test method asserts that the actual output matches the expected output.
 The expected output was defined during the test case definition phase.
 To check the outcome with the expected value, we use assertions.
+An assertion checks whether a certain expectation is met; if not, it throws an `AssertionError` and thereby causes the test to fail.
 A couple of useful assertions are:

   * `Assertions.assertEquals(expected, actual)`: Compares whether the expected and actual values are equal.
 The test fails otherwise.
-Be sure to pass the expected value as the first argument, and the actual value (the value that comes from the program under test) as second argument.
+Be sure to pass the expected value as the first argument, and the actual value (the value that comes from the program under test) as the second argument.
     Otherwise the fail message of the test will not make sense.
   * `Assertions.assertTrue(condition)`: Passes if the condition evaluates to true, fails otherwise.
   * `Assertions.assertFalse(condition)`: Passes if the condition evaluates to false, fails otherwise.
-  * More assertions and additional arguments can be found in [JUnit's documentation](https://junit.org/junit5/docs/5.3.0/api/org/junit/jupiter/api/Assertions.html).
+  * More assertions and additional arguments can be found in [JUnit's documentation](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/Assertions.html).
 To make easy use of the assertions and to import them all in one go, you can use `import static org.junit.jupiter.api.Assertions.*;`.

-The three tests cases we have devised can be automated as follows:
+The three test cases we have devised can be automated as follows:

 ```java
 package tudelft.roman;